August 21, 2013

 This truth was also behind Anna’s comments regarding the manifestations of sorrow at Chimayó: each person, each group, each culture has its own particular way of framing and representing the nature and significance of grief.
 We each create our own expressions and embodiments of grief and trauma.
 Yet humans rarely allow themselves to see beyond the immediate representations of grief to its larger implications.
 You were drawn through the wound of Christ into the infinite ecstatic joy of the light beyond all suffering, the light of joy that is the other side of suffering.
 We all suffer, and thereby we all are one.
 In this Oneness, we are all united.
 In this Unity we experience the joy of existence.
 We ourselves are the particular point where sorrow and joy become manifest and express themselves through the Infinite Universal Particularity of Existence.

-5 Comments on “Kachina Christ Vision”
+5 responses to “Kachina Christ Vision”

-4. My wife Pat communicates with a Kachina woman in Boynton Canyon in Sedona every time we go there.
+My wife Pat communicates with a Kachina woman in Boynton Canyon in Sedona every time we go there.
 She said she would introduce Pat to a being of a higher frequency but cautioned Pat that she might not be compatible.
 Suddenly a feminine figure of immense power appeared.
 She told Pat they had a connection and they have been in touch ever since.

-• Thanks for your comment, Anthony.
+Thanks for your comment, Anthony.
 It sounds like Pat is pretty well connected there!
 I work closely with a channel in Sedona, Harvey Grady, who communicates for the multidimensional entity know as Monitor.
 Monitor has had a lot to say about my own Kachina experiences, which has been a nice confirmation for me.

 Leave a Reply